 AL GREEN, "OH ME, OH MY (DREAMS IN MY ARMS)," (prod. by Willie Mitchell) (Jec/Al Green, BMI).
-Normally the master of the understated, producer Mitchell allows Al to pull out all the stops during the course of his latest.
+Normally the master of the understated, producer Mitchell allows AI to pull out all the stops during the course of his latest.
 Building it into a non-stop soul orgy, Green glows with bolder than ever hit hues.
 Well-armed giant!
 Hi 5N-2288 (London).

 JAMES TAYLOR, "HOW SWEET IT IS (TO BE LOVED BY YOU)" (prod. by Lenny Waronker & Russ Titelman) (Stone Agate, BMI).
 Carly Simon returns the harmony favor from her "Mockingbird" sessions as James goes with his own oldie.
-First a hit for Marvin Gaye ('64), then for Jr. Walker ('66)-and now goin' up for the third time!
+First a hit for Marvin Gaye ('64), then for Jr. Walker ('66) -and now goin' up for the third time!
 Warner Bros.
 8109.

-ASCAP).
-Not the Roberta Flack tune, but a Rentangle-influenced British
+BAD COMPANY, "FEEL LIKE MAKIN' LOVE" (prod. by Bad Company) (Badco, ASCAP).
+Not the Roberta Flack tune, but a Rentangle-influenced British folk-rock original from the "Straight Shooter'' guys.

-Shooter" guys.
 Guitars alternate between acoustical peace and electronic pow for a most unique effect.
+All the dynamics of makin' a smash!
 Swan Song 70106 (Atlantic).

 NEW BIRTH, "DREAM MERCHANT" (prod. by James Baker, Melvin Wilson/Basement Prod.)
-(Saturday, BMI).
-Familiarity from the Jerry Butler '67 version lets the time drop the titular "Mr." from its calling card, while this self-contained band allows you and ears everywhere!
-Atlantic 3277.
+(Saturday\BMI).
+Familiarity from the Jerry Butler '67 version lets the time drop the titular "Mr." from its calling card, while this self-contained band allows you to approach the man in question like you're meeting him for the very first time!
+Buddah 470.